Guild of One-Name Studies

-I started the one-name study in the late 1990s for one main reason; the name seems to by dying out in the line I married into, due to very few males to take the name on.
-This one-name study consists of three names Linge, Lynge and Lingo, 90% of the information I have so for is for the Linge name.
-I have made contact with both living Lingeâs and people researching the Linge variants from around the world.
+I started the one-name study in the late 1990s for one main reason, the name seems to be dying out in the line I married into, due to very few males to take the name on.
+I have been a member of the Guild since 2001, this one-name study consists of three names Linge, Lynge and Lingo, 90% of the information I have so far is for the Linge name.
+I have made contact with both living Linge's and people researching the Linge variants from around the world.
 But I am always looking for new contacts to share or receive any information from, to add the database I have.

-I do not know the true origin of the Linge name at the moment, but I have found references to the Linge name.
+I do not know the true origin of the Linge name at the moment, but I have found these references to the Linge name.

 So any one of these could be the origin of the name, which makes the research more interesting.

-I have collected a lot of data, which includes the births, marriages and Deaths from 1837 to 2000, and a lot of this was collected and supplied by Ken and Pam Linge from Northumberland, with great thanks.
+I have collected a lot of data, which includes the UK births, marriages and Deaths from 1837 to 2000, and a lot of this was collected and supplied by Ken and Pam Linge from Northumberland, with great thanks.
 I also have listing of other indexes like the IGI and various Vital Records Index entries.

 I have added a growing number of parish registers entries but this takes time and the record offices are not close to me.